Ilmenite: Mineral chemistry

 Pure ilmenite has the composition FeTiO3.
 However, ilmenite most often contains appreciable quantities of magnesium and manganese and up to 6 wt% of hematite, Fe2O3, substituting for FeTiO3 in the crystal structure.
 Thus the complete chemical formula can be expressed as (Fe,Mg,Mn,Ti)O3.
 Ilmenite forms a solid solution with geikielite (MgTiO_{3}) and pyrophanite (MnTiO_{3}) which are magnesian and manganiferous end-members of the solid solution series.

 Although ilmenite is typically close to the ideal FeTiO_{3} composition, with minor mole percentages of Mn and Mg, the ilmenites of kimberlites usually contain substantial amounts of geikielite molecules, and in some highly differentiated felsic rocks ilmenites may contain significant amounts of pyrophanite molecules.

 At temperatures above 950 C, there is a complete solid solution between ilmenite and hematite.
 There is a miscibility gap at lower temperatures, resulting in a coexistence of these two minerals in rocks but no solid solution.
 This coexistence may result in exsolution lamellae in cooled ilmenites with more iron in the system than can be homogeneously accommodated in the crystal lattice.
 Ilmenite containing 6 to 13 percent Fe2O3 is sometimes described as ferrian ilmenite.

 Ilmenite alters or weathers to form the pseudo-mineral leucoxene, a fine-grained yellowish to grayish or brownish material enriched to 70% or more of TiO2.
 Leucoxene is an important source of titanium in heavy mineral sands ore deposits.

 Paragenesis

-Ilmenite is a common accessory mineral found in metamorphic and igneous rocks.
+Ilmenite is a common accessory mineral found in igneous and high-grade metamorphic rocks.
 It is found in large concentrations in layered intrusions where it forms as part of a cumulate layer within the intrusion.
 Ilmenite generally occurs in these cumulates together with orthopyroxene or in combination with plagioclase and apatite (nelsonite).

 Magnesian ilmenite is formed in kimberlites as part of the MARID association of minerals (mica-amphibole-rutile-ilmenite-diopside) assemblage of glimmerite xenoliths.
 Manganiferous ilmenite is found in granitic rocks and also in carbonatite intrusions where it may also contain anomalously high amounts of niobium.

 Many mafic igneous rocks contain grains of intergrown magnetite and ilmenite, formed by the oxidation of ulvospinel.